AckiyBolt/MetricHarvester/README.md

 Slave   - VPS agent that executes master's will;
 Core    - slavery laws =)

-This project uses ActiveMQ and Sigar now.
+This project uses RabbitMQ and Sigar now.
 Some other thigs (like DB) will be in future.

 More deeper description of this funniest "Multi-agent system" i'm going to provide later.